helicalAI/helical/docs/model_cards/uce.md

 **Bias and Fairness:**
 - Inclusion of diverse species and cell types to minimize bias
 - Continuous evaluation for potential biases

-**Privacy:**
-- Training data sourced from public datasets with appropriate usage permissions
-- No private or sensitive genetic data used without consent

-**Mitigations:**
-- Regular audits to identify and address biases
-- Collaboration with ethicists and domain experts

 ## Model Limitations